davar-playgrounds/kafka_connect_spooldir_pipeline/README.md

 <h2>
   Short Description
 </h2>
 A dockerized Confluent Kafka Cluster running on AWS EC2 instances that uses the Spooldir Connector(https://github.com/jcustenborder/kafka-connect-spooldir) to spool a directory, Avro serialize the data using the Schema Registry and publish to Kafka Brokers.
-This project also makes the Confluent Control Center available for visualisation.
+This project also makes the Confluent Control Center available for visualization.
 <h2>
   Process Description
 </h2>